• Skip to main content

 By Boyce Thompson

-“Pop” Thompson Zig-Zagged Across the Atlantic in Merchant Marine Vessals During WWII
+“Pop” Thompson Zig-Zagged Across the Atlantic in Merchant Marine Vessels During WWII

-My grandfather, William Boner Thompson, will always be remembered for his avid consumption of World War II history books.
+My grandfather, William Boner Thompson, will always be remembered for avidly consuming World War II history books.
 On visits to his homes in Bronxville or Pasadena, we would invariably find him sitting forward on the living room sofa, engulfed in a Lucky Strike cloud, immersed in a tome.
-It turns out that most of these war books were about the […]
+It turns out that most of these […]

 Filed Under: Thompson Tagged With: Merchant Marines, William B. Thompson, William Boner Thompson